Siyahi's Writers' Retreats:

 A rare opportunity to study crime fiction with masters of the genre - inside a fort built for intrigue

-Inside the quiet elegance of Alila Fort Bishangarh, writers will find something rare:
+At the Alila Fort Bishangarh, writers will find something rare:

 Time to think.